Jags-Thota/CarND_LaneLines_SelfDrivingCarEng/writeup_report.md

 ### 2. Identify potential shortcomings with your current pipeline

-One of the shortcomings is detection of teh lines when the image is bright due to sunlight.
+One of the shortcomings is detection of the lines when the image is bright due to sunlight.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to smooth the lines. .
+* A possible improvement would be to smooth the lines.
+They are a bit jittery on the broken lines.
+* Test on images with different lighting condtions and fine tune teh parameters.